Consumer Experience in Retail: Frontline Learning is Only One Piece of a Puzzle

 Each associate has different goals, and if you work with a commission structure, they’ll need technology to track and manage their progress, as well as showing them how to convert – and retain – more customers.
 In the 2020s, tech has to be flexible and adaptive, changing based on associates’ skills and aims.

 Through learning activities, this will help with frontline learning and training, meeting associates where they are, and developing the skills they need.
-Performance Enablement will also help with engagement and productivity as mobile technology enables associates at every step of their workflow, aiding them in communicating with customers and each other.
+Sales enablement will also help with engagement and productivity as mobile technology enables associates at every step of their workflow, aiding them in communicating with customers and each other.
 Their mobile platform triggers personalized activities through smart notifications (e.g., “You only have to sell $40 to reach your weekly goal and get a badge!”).
 In the case of Rallyware, these are based on the technology’s intelligent understanding of what will help them upskill and sell more at this precise moment.
 Plus, the tech should be enabled to track customer relationships, including digital purchases, to service specific clientele.
 That matters in an age when clienteling is key.

 How does this affect CX?
 Ultimately, with better customer service, and more knowledgeable, engaged, and persuasive associates – not to mention, more productive and energetic – CX increases.
 The numbers speak for themselves when you look at how personalized activities and smart notifications affect productivity.